bennylut/pkm/docs-builder/src/tasks.rst

     $ pkm new task <task name>

-The tasks directory can contain any python module, tasks can import these modules and use them for a common functionality.
+The project's :file:`tasks` directory can contain any python module, tasks can import these modules and use them for a common functionality.

 Running Tasks